-4.31 This policy complements Core Strategy policy CS17 which requires development to identify, protect, enhance, expand and connect environmental assets and to contribute towards the creation of a multifunctional network of natural and historic resources.
-It also indicates that financial contributions should be secured towards the improvement of existing environmental sites and corridors, and for their longer term management and maintenance.
-Consequently, not only should open space be provided to meet the standards set out in Shropshire Council's Open Space Planning Guidance, but the pressures placed upon existing open space by growth is recognised.
-In addition, SAMDev Plan policy MD12 places significant emphasis on the conservation, enhancement and restoration of natural assets, requiring the guidance set out in the County's Natural Environment Supplementary Planning Document to be applied.
-The National Planning Policy Framework (NPPF) indicates that local communities should be able to identify areas for special protection which are green areas of particular importance to them.
-These areas can be designated as 'Local Green Space' in neighbourhood plans.
-This policy and associated map and descriptions provide protection for such areas.
+4.35 This policy complements Core Strategy policy CS17 which requires development to identify, protect, enhance, expand and connect environmental assets and to contribute towards the creation of a multifunctional network of natural and historic resources.
+It also indicates that financial contributions should be secured towards the improvement of existing environmental sites and corridors, and for their longer-term management and maintenance.
+Consequently, not only should open space be provided to meet the standards set out in SAMDev Policy MD2 but the pressures placed upon existing open space by growth should be recognised.
+In addition, Market Drayton Neighbourhood Development Plan 2016-2026 - Regulation 16 Submission Draft Plan, April 2017

+SAMDev Plan policy MD12 places significant emphasis on the conservation, enhancement and restoration of natural assets, requiring the guidance set out in the County's Natural Environment Supplementary Planning Document to be applied.
+This policy and associated map and descriptions seek to protect important areas that contribute towards local green infrastructure.
+The National Planning Policy Framework (NPPF) indicates that local communities should be able to identify areas for special protection which are green areas of importance to them.
 Their importance to the local community may be, among others, in terms of their recreational and amenity value, their value as a local natural asset, or their historical significance.
-Appropriate protection of Local Green Space can therefore make a contribution to the Core Strategy and SAMDev Plan policies.
+Appropriate protection of Local Green Space can therefore contribute to the Core Strategy and SAMDev Plan policies.
+There are specific requirements to be met and they must be special to the local community because of their significance.

-4.32 Market Drayton Community-Led Town Plan identified a range of green space and ecologically important sites that form the basis of the local green infrastructure network.
-These should be added to through both the creation of new sites within development and also the enhancement of those existing green areas identified where this might, for example, result in their multifunctional use.
-Development of the SAMDev Plan allocated housing sites offer significant opportunities for both and this is supported by studies that, in particular, identify their ecological significance.
-In particular the importance of the woodland area along the line of the former railway through the town to the south of and/or adjoining these sites is highlighted.
-This area is a key link and corridor that should not only be protected but enhanced through this policy, the application of Shropshire's Natural Environment Supplementary Planning Document guidance, and the utilisation of any funds secured for environmental improvements under Core Strategy policy CS17.
-It should also provide a key component of a green infrastructure grid that might be created across the extensive housing area that will include the Greenfields sports site that is to be released for housing development.

-4.33 Further opportunities should also come forward through development of other sites and policy S.M2 places emphasis upon improving the area's natural environment in association with the marina and associated tourism and leisure uses.
+- 4.36 Market Drayton Community-Led Town Plan identified a range of green space and ecologically important sites that form the basis of the local green infrastructure network.
+These should be added to through both the creation of new sites within development and the enhancement of those existing green areas identified where this might, for example, result in their multifunctional use.
+Development of the SAMDev Plan allocated housing sites offer significant opportunities for both and this is supported by studies that identify their ecological significance. - 4.37 Further opportunities should also come forward through development of other sites and policy S.M2 places emphasis upon improving the area's natural environment in association with the marina and associated tourism and leisure uses.
 Similarly, green infrastructure can enhance employment areas, both to attract businesses and to provide an attractive working environment.
-The former railway line to the south of the allocated housing sites also runs through the allocated employment site identified in SAMDev Plan policy S.11.1b The wildlife corridor might usefully be extended through the employment area, linking through to the marina site.
-Other opportunities should be identified through the development management process and the value of features such as trees, woodlands and watercourses should be assessed in every instance.

-4.34 The following areas are identified as Local Green Space in accordance with the NPPF and shown on Map 6:
+The former railway line to the south of the allocated housing sites also runs through the allocated employment site identified in SAMDev Plan Policy S.11.1b.
+The wildlife corridor might usefully be extended through the employment area, linking through to the marina site.
+Other opportunities should be identified through the development management process and the value of features such as trees, woodlands and watercourses should be assessed in every instance. - 4.38 The following areas of green infrastructure are identified as important open space and woodlands that contribute towards local green infrastructure.
+These are shown on Map 6 (with the exception of site 13): - 1.
+Open space at Tern Valley Business Park important woodland, and amenity area. - 2.
+Little Drayton recreation ground and play area important open space - 3.
+Off Hospital Drive important amenity open space - 4.
+Grotto Road recreation and play area important open space